Using Red Light Therapy to Reduce Pain and Inflammation Naturally

 Inflammation is an important part of our life as it serves as a natural response to dangers that our bodies may encounter.
 However, it is important to not let acute inflammation become chronic inflammation, as that’s when this natural healing reaction transforms into a harmful one that can put the body at risk of serious health issues.

-By living a healthy lifestyle and incorporating red light therapy into your life, you are able to support your cells doing their job of keeping your inflammation at a safe level and thus, keeping your overall health in an optimal place.
+By living a healthy lifestyle and incorporating red light therapy for inflammation into your life, you are able to support your cells in doing their job of keeping your inflammation at a safe level and thus, keeping your overall health in an optimal place.

 Citations: